 For whatever reason, it doesn’t take long before your phone is just loaded with apps.
 Now you’re low on storage space and you’ve got four home screens full of app icons, most of which you haven’t touched in ages.

-Here’s how to delete or offload apps in iOS 12 and clear up some storage space.
+Here’s how to delete or offload apps and clear up some storage space.

 Method one: Tap and Hold